li-fangyeo/BMI-MR/README.md

 Part 2: Using two-sample Mendelian randomization to find causal taxa for obesity indicators

+Codes: eastwest.Rmd, beta.Rmd, functional.Rmd (main analysis, the rest are to generate figures or sanity checks)

 ## Getting started
 Cohort: FINRISK 2002 cohort were split into east (discovery) and west (validation) cohorts.